rohansh-tty/bamlight/README.md

 # bamlight

 Simple Image Editor using cmd

+## Motivation:

+When I was working on MODEST, a lot of Image Augmentation had to be done, mostly some kind of basic PMDA(Poor Man's Data Augmentation).
+I used seperate python scripts which could do the job, but I needed something powerful which would be easy, simple and robust.
+This is my effort to create the same.

+## Usage

+If you want to use the whole app, then modify values in main.py, all the directory paths, resize and crop variables.

+Open CMD and run this.

+``

+    cd to/the/cloned/directory/

+    python ImageApp.zip
+``

+Now if you want to use indiviual functions like crop or resize or image conversion, follow this

+``

+     cd to/the/cloned/directory

+     python convert.py --type '<mention type of conversion either ('j2p', 'p2j')>' --convert '<pass in the source and final output directory path>'

+     python resize.py --type '<mention type of conversion either ('prop', 'prop_w', 'prop_h')>' --val '<pass in the value>' --resize '<pass in the source and final output directory path>'

+     python center_crop.py --type '<mention type of conversion either ('px', 'p')>' --val '<pass in the value>' --crop '<pass in the source and final output directory path>'

+``

+## Features

 **1 & 2.
 JPG/JPEG to PNG conversion** (use PIL library) **j2p** & **PNG to JPG conversion** (use PIL library) **p2j**

     * a single function which does both conversions
     * extracted file extension and found it's counterpart.